MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Use-Streams-to-Write-to-Text-Files.md

 4. Declare a second variable that represents the output stream that will write the data, then set **DataType** to **OutStream**.

-     If you want to retrieve the number of characters that are written to the text file, create variable to hold the value.
+     If you want to retrieve the number of characters that are written to the text file, create a variable to hold the value.

 5. From the **View** menu, choose **C/AL Code** to open the **C/AL Editor**.